-Humira belongs to a class of drugs called biologics.
-Biologics are normally derived from a living organism, such as humans, animals, microorganisms or yeast.
+Humira is a biologic drug.
+Scientists normally make biologics using protein antibodies from a living organism, such as humans, animals, microorganisms or yeast.

-Patients normally take Humira at home, using a preloaded syringe or a pen device.
-The human digestive system would destroy the active ingredient, so it cannot be taken orally.
+People normally take Humira at home, using a syringe or a pen device that already contains the medication.
+They cannot take it by mouth, because the human digestive system would destroy the active ingredient.

-An autoimmune disease is one in which the body's immune system falsely detects and attacks a threat within the body that does not really exist.
+In an autoimmune disease, the body's immune system falsely detects and attacks a threat within the body that does not really exist.

 This can lead to a number of problems and conditions, including rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn's disease, and psoriasis.

 Humira binds to TNFα and blocks its inflammatory effect.
-This reduces pain and inflammation in patients with autoimmune diseases.
+This reduces pain and inflammation in people with autoimmune diseases.

 The word HUMIRA stands for HUman Monoclonal Antibody In Rheumatoid Arthritis.

-Clinical trials have shown that Humira is effective for patients with a range of auto-immune diseases, and it has been approved for these conditions.
+Clinical trials have shown that Humira is effective in treating a range of auto-immune diseases.
+It has approval for these conditions.

 Active ankylosing spondylitis

 This is a chronic inflammation of the spine and sacroiliac joints.
 The patient feels pain and stiffness in and around the area of the spine.
 Eventually, the chronic inflammation can lead to complete fusion of the vertebrae.
-This process is called ankylosis.
+The name of this process is ankylosis.

 Ankylosing spondylitis sometimes occurs in people with inflammatory bowel disease, such as ulcerative and Crohn's colitis, and psoriasis.

-An evidence-based review published in 2007 suggests that Humira is effective in treating ankylosing spondylitis and describes its use as "cost-effective."
+In 2007, an evidence-based review suggested that Humira is effective in treating ankylosing spondylitis.
+The researchers described its use as "cost-effective."

 Moderate to severe chronic plaque psoriasis

-Around 80 percent of patients with psoriasis have this type of psoriasis.
+Around 80 percent of patients with psoriasis have this type of psoriasis, according to the National Institutes of Health (NIH).

-The patient has well-defined patches of red raised skin, usually on the trunk, scalp, elbows, knees and nails, but the patches can appear anywhere on the skin.
+Symptoms include well-defined patches of red raised skin, usually on the trunk, scalp, elbows, knees, and nails, but the patches can appear anywhere on the skin.
 Scale builds up on top of the plaques.

 People with psoriasis have very dry skin that can itch, crack, and be painful.